Go straight to the content

 Karate, Judo, Taekwondo.

-Karate, judo, and taekwondo teach discipline and integrity.
-At a young age, they also teach good fighting skills to stand up to bullies.
+Karate, Judo, Taekwondo offer discipline and generally integrity.
+At a young age, they also provide good fighting skills to resist bullies.
 A good instructor and gym will always pay attention to this.

-An argument found on Reddit: "I go to a karate school, but we also teach kids practical self-defense in addition to the curriculum (kick in the groin and run and win, that sort of thing).
-Personally, I find that much more important for a 7-year-old than any kind of flashy wrestling 'art'.
-We also teach them 'strength for good'—don't bully other kids, only use your karate for good, etc. "
+An argument found on Reddit: "I attend a karate school, but we also teach children practical self-defense alongside the curriculum (a kick to the groin and run away, that kind of thing).
+Personally, I find that much more important for a 7-year-old than any flashy 'art' wrestling.
+We also teach them 'power for good' – don’t bully other children, use your karate only for good things, etc."

-Popular and suitable martial arts for children in short:
+Popular and suitable combat sports for children summarized briefly:

 • Judo

-Judo is ideal for challenging (very) young children.
-Judo is a complete workout for body and mind.
+Judo is ideal for (very) young children to provide a challenge.
+Judo is a complete training for body and mind.
 Children learn balance, coordination, discipline, respect, and perseverance.

 • Karate

-Karate is suitable for slightly older children because of the muscle development and concentration it requires.
-It's a martial art where maintaining balance and coordinating movements are very important.
+Karate is suitable for slightly older children due to muscle development and concentration.
+It is a martial art where maintaining balance and coordinating movements are very important.

 • Krav Maga

 Krav Maga focuses on practical self-defense, recognizing danger, and avoiding bullying.
-It increases children's alertness, self-confidence, and resilience.
-If your child is struggling with bullying or you simply want them to become more resilient, Krav Maga is the absolute number one choice!
+It increases alertness, self-confidence, and resilience in children.
+If your child is struggling with bullying or you simply want them to become more resilient, Krav Maga is definitely the number one choice!

 • Taekwon-do

-Taekwondo is very similar to karate (yes, don't even let the founder hear that) and is a traditional, yet modern, martial art that is very beneficial for physical development and discipline.
-It's also a very intensive and broad combat sport with many different facets.
+Taekwondo is very comparable to Karate (yes, don’t let the founder hear that) and is a traditional yet modern martial art that is very good for physical development and discipline.
+It is also a very intensive and broad combat sport with many different facets.

 • Kickboxing/Thai boxing

-Kickboxing is probably the most popular combat sport in the Netherlands right now.
-While it used to have a rough (and sometimes even a bit rough) image, it's now practiced in almost every town and village.
-Even the largest mainstream fitness chains offer classes.
-It's perfect for all children and a fun and active sport that's good for both fitness and self-defense.
+Kickboxing is probably currently the Netherlands' most popular combat sport.
+Although kickboxing used to have a rough (sometimes a bit shady) image, today it can be practiced in almost every city and village.
+Even the largest mainstream fitness chains almost all offer kickboxing classes.
+It is very suitable for all children and a fun and active sport that is good for both fitness and self-defense.

 • BJJ

-Brazilian Jiu-Jitsu (BJJ) is related to the Japanese form, which in turn is closely related to the popular and well-known Judo.
-This sport focuses on technique and strategy, and curbs aggression.
-It helps children develop technical and mental skills in addition to physical strength.
-BJJ features a great deal of ground fighting.
+Brazilian Jiu-Jitsu (BJJ) is related to the Japanese variant, which is closely related to the popular and well-known Judo.
+This sport focuses on technique and strategy and curbs aggression.
+It helps children develop technical and mental skills alongside physical strength.
+BJJ involves a lot of so-called "ground fighting."

 Which martial arts are most suitable for children?

-Whichever martial art or combat sport you ultimately choose, your child will benefit enormously from it in their development and will gain valuable (social and physical) skills.
-Moreover, there's a good chance your child will also make some enjoyable social connections.
+Whatever martial art or combat sport you ultimately choose, your child will greatly benefit in their development and gain (social and physical) skills that will serve them well.
+Additionally, there is a good chance your child will also make some nice social contacts.

-Some of the most obvious benefits that martial arts offer children:
+Some of the most obvious benefits that (combat) sports offer children:

 • Physical development:

-Your child will become stronger, fitter, more flexible and develop better coordination.
+Your child becomes stronger, fitter, more flexible, and develops better coordination.

 • Mental skills: